History Of Immoglie

 The ruins and site of the Church – after being lost for centuries – were found by Monsignore Antonelli and described in his well researched book chronicling all the churches and religious buildings, past and present, throughout the diosese of Sora.
 The book is a huge work of great religious significance which was first published in 1986 by the Papal University Press in Rome.
 It was presented to the then Pope, John Paul ll and a copy of the book now has a deserving place in the Vatican library in Rome.

 The village of San Valentino suffered a final devastating attack by invading Saracens, around 894 AD and was razed to the ground, burnt and demolished, including the ancient church – the oldest in the region.
 Attempts to rebuild were made in the following decades but the centre of local life and worship had moved to Picinisco – a newer town nearby, but higher up the mountain which would offer relative safety.
-The castle and its towers, walling and new fortifications were begun in Picinisco in 1054 and continued with various ‘torrette’ (small towers) and churches added over the next 2 centuries.
+The castle and its towers, walling and new fortifications were begun in Picinisco in 1054 and continued with various ‘torrette’ (a small tower) and churches added over the next 2 centuries.
 So the old Church of San Valentino and the monastery down near the river, were never rebuilt.

-After the Saracen devastation of 894 AD the surviving villagers moved to live in the more protected environment within the walls of the growing town of Picinisco – 3 kilometres (2 miles) away.
+After the Saracen devastation of 894 AD the surviving villagers moved to live in the more protected environment of the growing town of Picinisco – 3 kilometres (2 miles) away.
 Over the following centuries around the old San Valentino, a new village emerged as a collection of dwellings and farmsteads clinging to the olive-clad and forested hillsides.
 The peoples tending their cattle, sheep and goat herds and farming the fertile fields alongside the Rava and Mollarino rivers.
 This new village – now over 1,000 years old – is our hamlet of Immoglie.

 Local dialect calls the village ‘Lemolle’ or ‘Lemoglie’ – which in modern Italian roughly translates as ‘the wife’ – though the name Immoglie is more probably derived from a family name, perhaps of one of the first families to re-settle the land and to re-build a home in the area – at the ‘new beginning’ – back in the 10th century.